tomaspascual/rickandmorty/README.md

 GET /api/rickandmorty?excluded=1,2,3

-# Execution after Dockerization
-### Obviously you'll need Docker installer in your environment
+# To startup the environment with Docker

 - mvn --batch-mode verify -P docker